ESL Questions About Whales

 Whales are an essential part of marine ecosystems, playing a crucial role in maintaining balance.
 They recycle nutrients through their waste, serve as a source of food for other animals, and help regulate populations of marine organisms.
 Unfortunately, whales face various threats, such as habitat loss, pollution, and entanglement in fishing gear.
 Conservation efforts are underway to protect these majestic creatures and ensure their survival for future generations to admire and learn from.

-See also ESL Questions About Buffalo
+See also ESL Questions About Deer

 Vocabulary Word